 Many actions that could help alleviate the Covid-19 pandemic require us to change our behavior on a personal level, such as staying home from work and wearing a mask in public places.
 Others, such as making coronavirus-related research more widely available, require more organizational and systemic change. … Read Negotiating Change During the Covid-19 Pandemic

 Professors Joel Cutcher-Gershenfeld and Kimberlyn Leary led a virtual discussion on negotiating change during COVID-19 How do industries and societies negotiate and manage momentous change during the COVID-19 pandemic?
 Professor Joel Cutcher-Gershenfeld, of the Heller School for Social Policy and Management at Brandeis University and Editor of the Negotiation Journal, and Professor Kimberlyn Leary, of Harvard … Read More

 The Program on Negotiation at Harvard Law School is pleased to host the New England Association for Conflict Resolution 2015 Fall Program: Identity, Culture and Conflict Resolution Wednesday, October 21, 2015 UPDATED Schedule Registration – 6:30 – 7:15 pm NE-ACR Fall Program – 7:15 pm to 9:20 pm Location: Austin Hall North, Harvard Law School Free and open to the public.

 Pre-registration encouraged, … Read Identity, Culture and Conflict Resolution

+Adapted from “The Crucial First Five Minutes,” first published in the Negotiation newsletter, October 2007.
 Your designated meeting place can have a critical impact on talks.
 When you don’t have a choice about where to meet, be aware that situational factors may color your judgment.
 For instance, the visual cues of a car lot—flashy banners, cheerful … Read Consider the Setting